taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 5. Use your wallet to tell the full node it is really a masternode
 6. Configure Sentinel

-These steps are covered in another set of documents
+Those steps are covered in another set of documents

+---

+### Good luck!
+Comments and Feedback...

-Got a dash of feedback? *...har har...* Send it my way <https://keybase.io/toddwarner>
+Got a dash of feedback?
+Send it my way: <https://keybase.io/toddwarner>
 And of course, donations are welcome: [XyxQq4qgp9B53QWQgSqSxJb4xddhzk5Zhh](dash:XyxQq4qgp9B53QWQgSqSxJb4xddhzk5Zhh)